 - End of week ‘practice questions’ applying the techniques you’ve learnt.

-Problem sheets are linked at the bottom of this page.
+Problem sheets are linked at the bottom of the first step in each week.
 Answers for problem sheets are available at the bottom of the final step for each week.

 Throughout the course we encourage you to engage with other learners, sharing your ideas about how to solve the problems.
 The important thing to remember is that on this course we encourage you to post your explanations, even if you think you might get things wrong.
 It’s mathematical thinking that we’re hoping you’ll develop.

 This course has three main ways to get support:

 - Course educators, Michael Anderson and Steve Lyon, will be available in the discussions between 8 June 2020 and 10 July 2020.